C.D. Águila: Junior teams

 The youth team (under 17 and under 15) has produced some of El Salvador's top football players, including TBD and TBD.

+The club greatest successes in Primera División Under-17 League were winning the 2017 Clausura, 2018 Clausura and 2026 Clausura.

 The Under 17 finished 3rd place at the 2018 UNCAF U-17 Interclub Cup, the highest finish internationally done by a Salvadoran team in that age range.